 What we Practice, we Become.

 As a mind-body practice of self care, the Alexander Technique is more about un-doing what doesn’t work than about adding new rules and exercises.
 For over 100 years, performing artists have been using the Technique to release habits of tension and to boost skill and performance.
-Once you learn the principles, they stay with you, and you can practice ease and balance in all of your life’s activities.
+Once you learn the principles, they stay with you, and you can practice returning to center and ease in all of your life’s activities.

 Pain caused by postural habits, like slouching or trying to “stand up straight,” or by injury compensations, can seem to be hard-wired.
 But re-wiring is possible and pain can be relieved by learning new habits.
-You can learn to de-compress and release unnecessary muscular tension, becoming less tight, creating more resilient tissues and freer movement.
+You can learn to de-compress and release unnecessary muscular tension, becoming less easier, creating more resilient tissues and freer movement.

 Constance Clare-Newman has been teaching this unique hands-on method for over 15 years.
 Constance is a highly trained (1800 hours over 3 years) professional who teaches private lessons and group classes in Palm Springs, CA., and in Provincetown, Cape Cod, MA in the summers, and travels for workshops.